Web content filtering

 - Users are prevented from accessing websites in blocked categories, whether they're browsing on-premises or away

-- Conveniently deploy policies to groups of users using device groups defined in Microsoft Defender for Endpoint role-based access control settings
+- Your security team can conveniently deploy policies to groups of users using device groups defined in Microsoft Defender for Endpoint role-based access control settings

-- Access web reports in the same central location, with visibility over actual blocks and web usage
+- Your security team can access web reports in the same central location, with visibility over actual blocks and web usage

-Before trying out this feature, make sure you have the following requirements:
+Before trying out this feature, make sure you meet the following requirements:

-- Devices running Windows 10 Anniversary Update (version 1607) or later with the latest MoCAMP update.
+- Devices running Windows 10 Anniversary Update (version 1607) or later with the latest antivirus/antimalware updates.

-We will follow whichever region you have elected to use as part of your Microsoft Defender for Endpoint data handling settings.
+Data is stored in the region that was selected as part of your Microsoft Defender for Endpoint data handling settings.
 Your data will not leave the data center in that region.
-In addition, your data will not be shared with any third-parties, including our data providers.
-However, we may send them aggregate data (across users and organizations) to help them improve their feeds.
+In addition, your data will not be shared with any third parties, including our data providers.

 Turn on web content filtering

-From the left-hand navigation menu, select Settings > General > Advanced Features.
+From the left-hand navigation menu, select Settings > Endpoints > General > Advanced Features.
 Scroll down until you see the entry for Web content filtering.
 Switch the toggle to On and Save preferences.

 Configure web content filtering policies